MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab05-gettingstarted.md

 ## Objective

-The following objectives outline the key steps to complete this lab exercise on configuring and testing network connectivity in Azure.
+The following objectives outline the key steps to complete this lab exercise on configuring and testing network connectivity in Azure:

 1. **Provision a Lab Environment**: Set up three virtual machines in separate virtual networks, with two in the same Azure region and the third in a different region.